We don’t know what the future looks like. But what we do know is that today’s solutions will not meet tomorrow’s challenges.

 - Placing an order

-- Adding extension to simulate order replication to an external system like an ERP
+- Adding an extension to simulate order replication to an external system like an ERP

 I will report findings in my next blog post.